aabbtree77/twinpeekz/README.md

 * CSM, AA, baking, culling, LOD popping?
 Unlikely, but one needs a tighter frustum.
 Track its dimensions.

-* Vulkan?
-Let's stick to Ubuntu and OpenGL as everything else is just too broken and disruptive.
+* [Vulkan](https://github.com/oakes/vulkan_triangle_nim/blob/master/src/core.nim)?
+Let's stick to OpenGL and Ubuntu.

 * Bloom/glow, water-underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755).

-* A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
-The same applies to point lights in forward rendering.
-Anything "samplerCube" related is too slow on GTX 760.
+* A skybox would be nice, but anything "samplerCube" related takes 3ms. on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
 Forward, most likely, but it does not matter.
 INSIDE 2016 used deferred rendering.
 Forward+?
 Tiling/voxelization, 3D textures.
 No.